#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it should even out as time passes.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of veggies, plants, and flowers thrive in the Gulf region.
+The weather and climate make it easy to get and keep a beautiful garden.
+A wide variety of flowers, veggies, and plants thrive in the Gulf region.
 If you've got good soil drainage, you can even grow citrus trees.
 You'll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
 Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.

 Start Seeds Indoors